-Topamax is a prescription medication approved by the Food and Drug Administration (FDA) in 1997 for the treatment of complex and simple partial seizures, tonic-clonic seizures, and Lennox-Gastaut Syndrome.
+Topamax is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control partial-onset seizures, primary generalized tonic-clonic seizures, and seizures associated with Lennox-Gastaut syndrome in people two years of age and older.
 Topamax may be prescribed alone as a monotherapy or together with other drugs as an adjunctive medication.
-Topamax is also known by its drug name, Topiramate.
+Topamax is also referred to by its drug name, topiramate.

-Topamax is an anticonvulsant, or drug that prevents seizures.
-It is believed that Topamax works in cases of epilepsy by inhibiting nerve signals.
+Topamax is an anticonvulsant, or in other words, a drug used to prevent and control seizures.
+It is believed to work in cases of epilepsy by inhibiting nerve signals in the brain.

 How do I take it?

 Prescribing information states that Topamax is taken orally as a tablet or sprinkle capsule.
 Your doctor will likely start you on a low dose of Topamax and gradually increase the dosage.

 Do not stop taking Topamax suddenly.
 If you decide to stop taking Topamax, consult your physician for a plan to reduce your dosage gradually.